almet/dropit-common/doc/source/dropit-api.rst

 work with this content.
 How to "decode" it.
 This does not affect how the content is stored in couchdb.
 Notes are *always* stored in RAW text.

 Ideally, it's possible to add many other fields to a note.
 The first example that comes to my mind is a file.

 Here is a list of all other known fields:

  * File

-It's interestant to see the standard defined by desktopcouch here: http://www.freedesktop.org/wiki/Specifications/desktopcouch/note
+It's interesting to see the standard defined by desktopcouch here: http://www.freedesktop.org/wiki/Specifications/desktopcouch/note

 Associated views
 ----------------

 To work with these notes, Dropit! provides a set of views_ you can find in the `_design` folder on the dropit-common repository.

 all: